 Luckily, orthodontists now have many ways to fix these bad bites, such as appliances that kids can wear to change the growth patterns in their jaws into a more perfect position.

 Prosthodontists fix teeth and jawbones.
 They supply cosmetic dentistry or remedies to improve the appearance of teeth, like teeth whitening and veneers.
 They also match people with dentures, crowns, and bridges.
-Similar to general dentists, prosthodontists also restore and restore teeth with artificial materials.
+Similar to general dentists, prosthodontists also restore teeth with artificial materials.

 The substances mirror the shape, appearance, and function of natural teeth.
 Although, prosthodontists are specialists in restorative dentistry.
 They spend more time repairing and replacing teeth than non-specialized dentists.